fsahli/fsahli.github.io/_pages/cv.md

 of a dielectric microdroplet thermal interface material with dispersed nanoparticles. *Journal of Nanoparticle Research 14, no. 9 (2012): 1-8.*

-Pre-prints, Conference Proceedings & Others {#pre-prints-conference-proceedings-others .unnumbered .unnumbered}
+Pre-prints, Conference Proceedings & Others
 ===========================================

 **F. Sahli**, K. Seo, E. Ashley, E. Kuhl.
 Classifying drugs by their